JosephWardDotTech/josephwarddottech.github.io/_posts/2020-06-29-lets-test-something.md

 # Conclusions
 ## Overall

-I recommend restful-booker is **not** suitable for release at the current time due to my regarding how it would be deployed, improved upon, and kept secure.
-Observations **3**, **4**, **5**, **6**, **11**, and **13** in particular need deeper investigation.
+I recommend restful-booker is **not** suitable for release at the current time because of how it would be deployed, improved upon, and kept secure.
+Observations **3**, **4**, **5**, **6**, **11**, and **13** need deeper investigation.

 ## My approach

-I focused testing on **correctness**, **risk** ,and **security**.
-I tested mostly by adjusting the `tests/spec.js` test file due to the time constraints.
+I focused testing on **correctness**, **risk**, and **security**.
+I tested mostly by adjusting the `tests/spec.js` test file because of the time constraints.

 ## Assessing my approach

-Although probably missed quite a few functional issues (it's a testing target so there are probably lots of gotchas) I feel I did a good job testing the application in real terms.
-The unit tests looked adequate for the “happy bath”, therefore bugs were likely to be found in unexpected edge cases anyway.
-Instead, I focused my investigation on "deeper" issues, like whether or not this application was suitable for release commercially and, if it was, what the consequences of that might be.
+Although I probably missed quite a few functional issues (it’s a testing target so there are probably lots of gotchas) I feel I did a good job testing the application in actual terms.
+The unit tests looked adequate for the “happy bath”, therefore bugs were likely to be found in unexpected edge cases.
+Instead, I focused my investigation on “deeper” issues, like whether this application was suitable for release commercially and, if it was, what the consequences of that might be..

 ## My recommendations for future development/testing